 For example, if the replenishment cycle is 90 days, and the calculation is made in 3 cycles, then the demand analysis period will be 270 days.
 In this case, you may limit the calculated values to six months.

 2) Use a fixed number of replenishment cycles to define the weighted average sales or the last replenishment cycle to calculate the arithmetic average for products according to uniform demand.

 We covered the methods to deal with products with different frequencies and a number of sales variabilities in case standard practices do not work for you.
-Low-demand products need not be a challenge for your business, and indeed, any product or line of products can be effectively managed with a high-quality system.
+Low-demand products (slow-movers) need not be a challenge for your business; indeed, any product or line of products can be effectively managed with a high-quality system.